17 Signs Your Husband Is Not Attracted to You & What to Do

 A person who verbally insults you or calls you disrespectfully, even if it is your husband, is committing a crime according to many legal orders.

-What to do:
+What to do

 If you realize your husband doesn’t respect you and is verbally, emotionally, sexually, or physically abusive, it’s important you reach out for help.
-Therapy is always a good idea, and you can also connect with trained advocates who can listen to your concerns and share with you knowledge and resources.
+Therapy is always a good idea, and you can also connect with trained advocates who can listen to your concerns and share knowledge and resources.

 You can find great resources at www.thehotline.org or call 800.799.SAFE (7233)